-It’s 10:00 a.m. and we’re making the rounds to a few of the hottest brunch places in the city.
-In the true spirit of brunch, we ordered two mimosas at Toups South.
-We quickly amended it to “and just use a splash of orange juice,” to which our snarky bartender replied, “That’s just called champagne, not a mimosa.
+It’s 10:00 a.m., and we’re making the rounds to a few of the hottest brunch places in the city.
+In the true spirit of brunch, we ordered two mimosas at Toups South—but quickly clarified that our preference is that the bar “just use a splash of orange juice.”
+Our snarky bartender replied, “That’s just called Champagne, not a mimosa.
 Own it.”

 Welcome to New Orleans.